 Fact #18 – The Most Popular Marangu Route Has The Lowest Success Rate

 Marangu Route is the most popular route of Kilimanjaro as it’s the oldest and the most established one.
 The route receives the highest traffic, as it is the shortest and direct route to Uhuru.
 Marangu is the only route that comes with a hut facility hence the trekkers can expect a good sleep in the huts that all come with bunk beds and mattresses.
 However, providing a short itinerary of 5 days, the Marangu Route offers very poor acclimatization hence it has the lowest success rate.

 Fact #19 – Africa’s Tallest Indigenous Tree Lives On Kilimanjaro

 Entandrophragma excelsum is the tallest and native tree found in the African continent.
 The tallest Entandrophragma has been founded on a remote valley of Kilimanjaro, measuring a whopping 81.5 meters.
 These massive trees play a really important role in this tallest Mountian’s ecosystem.

-It’s quite expected that you can find a lot of dirt on the way of climbing Kilimanjaro as there are thousands of people hiking the mountain throughout the year.
+It’s quite expected that you can find a lot of dirt on the way to Climbing Kilimanjaro as there are thousands of people hiking the mountain throughout the year.
 But surprisingly, you won’t find any piece of trace neither on the way nor on the top of the mountain.
-With an effort of the trek operators along with the trekkers, the mountain is on its best of cleanness.
+With the effort of the trek operators along with the trekkers, the mountain is at its best of cleanness.

-So if you are someone getting prepared for Climbing over it, the above Facts About Kilimanjaro will add more enthusiasm while helping you preparing well for your Kilimanjaro trekking adventure.
+So if you are someone getting prepared for Climbing over it, the above Mount Kilimanjaro Facts will add more enthusiasm while helping you preparing well for your Kilimanjaro Climbing adventure.
 Want to know more about Mount Kilimanjaro; then click here @ https://www.jerrytanzaniatours.com/mount-kilimanjaro-climbing and get all the information you are looking for.